dig025/lucas_processor/README.md

 # Lucas Processor
 ### architects: Kyung Lee and Diego Gomez

-NOTE: THIS IS NOT OUR SUMMARY OF THIS DOC...
-SO CHANGE IT OR PLAGARISM This document describes the architecture of the Lucas Processor
+This document describes the architecture of the Lucas Processor

 This CPU is a very reduced RISC architecture and uses MIPS as inspiration.
 The big difference is that it uses 9-bit instructions and not a bit more!
 It was designed to do specific tasks well and not much else.
 This is not a general purpose architecture.